serialphotog/hackeradam.com/content/x86-64-calling-conventions/index.md

 ---
 title: "x86_64 Calling Conventions"
+description: "A quick reference to x86_64 calling conventions."
 ---

 Here is some basic documentation for the various calling conventions on x86_64 architectures.
 This information largely comes from [Wikipedia](https://en.wikipedia.org/wiki/X86_calling_conventions).